mafudge/dps-thesis/thesis2/Draft-Thesis.md

 execution output from the AI-generated was not correct, would often start over or make unreasonable requests for the AI to fix itself.

+The question is not whether AI should be allowed or banned.
+Like the calculator, the internet, and wikipedia, AI usage in education is not going away.
+Therefore the questions become:

+-   Which AI usage patterns are beneficial to learning and which are
+    > harmful to learning?

+-   When it comes to using AI as a learning aid, what should we be
+    > teaching our students?

+-   Should we bother to make better AI - that is, tailor the AI to the
+    > course material?
+Are the benefits worth the effort?

 **2.0 Literature Review**
 =========================

+TODO: Add some learning theory here:

+-   Importance of deep connections to learning.
+The science of learning
+    > requires us to form deep connections to the material.

+-   Students learn better from teacher's notes versus just studying
+    > general subjects.
+Specificity matters for recall and your mind
+    > recalls what its seen or heard before (supportive of in-context
+    > learning)

+-

 The following literature review presents the necessary background to better understand Large Language Models (LLMs) and their impacts on how